stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

+Notes:

-Note the use of the built-in `gl_VertexIndex` variable which is used to index into the two arrays.
+* The built-in `gl_VertexIndex` variable is used to index into the two arrays.

+* All shader code is copied as-is from the tutorial.

 The colour for each vertex is simply passed through to the next stage by the fragment shader: